pierre-24/cp2k-basis/docs/library_file_format.md

 ## Metadata

+The file may have the `date_build` attribute, indicating when it was created.

 Each `basis set` and `pp familly` group might also have the following attributes:

 | Name          | Type    | Description                                                         |